neams-th-coe/cardinal/doc/content/tutorials/nek_intro.md

 | `symz` | symmetry in the $z$-direction | --- |
 | `sym` | general symmetry boundary | --- |

-For temperature, these boundary condition strings are shown in [temp_bcs].
+For temperature, some common boundary condition strings are shown in [temp_bcs].

-!table id=temp_bcs caption=Temperature/scalar boundary conditions in NekRS
+!table id=temp_bcs caption=Common temperature/scalar boundary conditions in NekRS
 | Meaning | How to set in `.par` File | Function name in `.oudf` File |
 | :- | :- | :- |
 | `t` | Dirichlet temperature | `scalarDirichletConditions` |